UAFS awarded $2.25M grant from Department of Education

 FORT SMITH, Ark.
-(KFTA) – The University of Arkansas Fort Smith (UAFS) was awarded a $2.25 million grant from the Department of Education.
+(KNWA) – The University of Arkansas Fort Smith (UAFS) was awarded a $2.25 million grant from the Department of Education.

 The award will allow UAFS to move forward with the creation of a dedicated campus writing center, provide accelerated literacy programming through a Summer Bridge Program, and support faculty development in academic literacy teaching strategies.